& Other Ways You Can

 Do One Thing Different - Making simple changes – in Your Seders and in life – can make all the difference.

-If You Were A Slave - Deploying dollars and imagination to refine our souls and bring healing to others.
+If You Were A Slave - Deploying dollars and imagination can refine our souls and bring healing to others.

 For All We Are Worth - How do we calculate the value of a human being?
 What price will we pay to save a life?

-Angels on the Path - Debra's column in the Congregation B'nai Israel Menorah newsletter about finding partners to free slaves.
+Angels on the Path - Debra's column in the Congregation B'nai Israel Menorah spring 2014 newsletter about finding partners to free slaves.

-Slavery and the Four Sons/Children of the Passover Seder - Imagine the four sons/children as four responses to human trafficking today.
+Slavery and the Four Sons/Children of the Passover Seder - Imagine the four sons/children as four responses to human trafficking.

-Loving the Stranger - Ways to think about and act against modern slavery at Passover.
-A column in the Congregation B'nai Israel Menorah newsletter.
+Loving the Stranger - Ways to think about and act against modern slavery during Passover.

 A Times of Israel/NJ Standard article on freeing slaves and Passover, featuring an interview with Debra.